danfmaia/EwD-Lexicon-CLI/old/readme_old.md

 1. User runs Script.

 1. Script processes the corpus rows contained on the 3 corpora files located in the “corpora” folder.
-The files are named “corpus_1000.txt”, “corpus_misc.txt” and “corpus_auto.txt”.
+The files are named “corpus_1000.txt”, “corpus_misc.txt” and “corpus_new.txt”.
 The word entry follows the format explained in the “corpus_info.md” file.

-   3.1) Script process the files in the following order: “corpus_1000.txt” then “corpus_misc.txt” then “corpus_auto.txt”.
+   3.1) Script process the files in the following order: “corpus_1000.txt” then “corpus_misc.txt” then “corpus_new.txt”.

    3.2) Script converts each corpus row into word entries.
 Each word entry has a minimum of 1 value (the SE word) and a maximum of 5 values (the SE word and its respective L1, L2, L3 and full mode words).